sieis/great-plankton/content/features.md

         type: action
   - section_id: call-to-action
     type: section_cta
-    title: This Is Call to Action Block!
+    title: Come on!
+Time to Register!
     subtitle: This is an optional description for the call to action block.
     actions:
       - label: Get Started